ibm-cloud-docs/openwhisk/pkg_slack.md

 ## Using the Slack token-based API

 If you prefer, you can choose to use Slack's token-based API, rather than the webhook API.
-If you so choose, then pass in a `token` parameter that contains your Slack [access token](https://api.slack.com/tokens).
-Then, you can use any of the [Slack API methods](https://api.slack.com/methods) as your `url` parameter.
-For example, to post a message, you would use a `url` parameter value of [<ph class="ignoreSpelling">slack.postMessage</ph>](https://api.slack.com/methods/chat.postMessage).
+If you so choose, then pass in a `token` parameter that contains your Slack [access token](https://api.slack.com/tokens){: external}.
+Then, you can use any of the [Slack API methods](https://api.slack.com/methods){: external} as your `url` parameter.
+For example, to post a message, you would use a `url` parameter value of [<ph class="ignoreSpelling">slack.postMessage</ph>](https://api.slack.com/methods/chat.postMessage){: external}.